grapestone5321/Udacity-Python/README.md

 -------

-## 1. Introduction to Python Programming
+## 1. Introduction to Python Programming: Udacity

 Learn to solve practical problems with Python